typestack/routing-controllers/README.md

 2. Create a file `app.ts`

     ```typescript
-    import {createServer} from "routing-controllers";
+    import "es6-shim"; // this shim is optional if you are using old version of node
     import "reflect-metadata"; // this shim is required
+    import {createExpressServer} from "routing-controllers";
     import "./UserController";  // we need to "load" our controller before call createServer. this is required
-    let app = createServer(); // creates express app, registers all controller routes and returns you express app instance
+    let app = createExpressServer(); // creates express app, registers all controller routes and returns you express app instance
     app.listen(3000); // run express application
     ```

+    > koa users just need to call `createKoaServer` instead of `createExpressServer`

 3. Open in browser `http://localhost:3000/users`.
 You should see `This action returns all users` in your browser.
 If you open `http://localhost:3000/users/1` you should see `This action returns user #1` in your browser.

 ## More usage examples